Skip to main content

 The Interplay of GINA ADA and HIPAA

 A comprehensive analysis of wellness program regulation requires an integrated understanding of how GINA interacts with other federal statutes, principally the Americans with Disabilities Act (ADA) and the Health Insurance Portability and Accountability Act (HIPAA).
-These laws form a tripartite regulatory structure, each addressing a different facet of in the workplace.
+These laws form a tripartite regulatory structure, each addressing a different facet of health information in the workplace.

 • GINA ∞ Its primary function is to prohibit discrimination based on genetic information, which includes family medical history and genetic test results.
 It specifically governs the acquisition of this information by employers.